Code-Institute-Submissions/GoodNight-Store/README.md

 Good Night project is my final project during studing Software Web Developing in Code Institute.
 It is a e-commerce website with products which give better sleep.
 My wife and I came up with the idea when we both sat sleepy after a day's work.
 That day I decided that whatever happened in the evening I would have an idea for my last milestone project.
 And we came up with an online store with a 'good sleep' product.
 A 'good sleep' that customers will be able to get when buying products in the store.
 Products such as pajamas, pillows, bedding and aromatherapy accessories.
+I also decide to add blog section in the service, where user can find useful information about products itself, sleeping, relaxing.

 # UX